-On the basis of the current level of detail all access requirements appear capable of achieving compliance.
 Further work will be required during design development stage to ensure appropriate outcomes are achieved.

-Conclusion
+7. Conclusion

-MGAC has assessed the proposed scheme for the student accommodation project located at 4-18 Doncaster Ave, Kensington NSW 2033.
-The proposed drawings indicate that accessibility requirements, pertaining to external site linkages, building access, common area access, sanitary facilities and parking can be readily achieved.
+MGAC has assessed the proposed scheme for the addition to Eastern Creek Quarter.

+The drawings of the proposal indicate that accessibility requirements, pertaining to external site linkages, building access, common area access, sanitary facilities and parking can be readily achieved.
 It is advised that MGAC will work with the project team as the scheme progresses to ensure appropriate outcomes are achieved in building design and external domain design.